quantonganh/helix-wiki/External-binary-formatter-configuration.md

 Since https://github.com/helix-editor/helix/pull/2942 Helix can use external formatting programs available in the system `$PATH`.

-- These settings should be added to `languages.toml` inside your config directory
+- Add these settings to `languages.toml` inside your config directory
-- For each language `auto-format = true` and other settings are inherited from https://github.com/helix-editor/helix/blob/master/languages.toml
+- `auto-format = true` and other language settings are inherited from https://github.com/helix-editor/helix/blob/master/languages.toml, there is no need to repeat them
-- They will override any formatting supplied by the language server
+- Specifying an external formatter will replace any formatting supplied by the language server

 # Prettier